 On Crescent Street in Montréal there is a two story building with two spacious outdoor balconies.
-One is an extension of a well appointed dining room which takes up the entire top floor; the other, an extension of the first floor Cheers-like bar, only bigger.
+One is an extension of a expansive well-appointed restaurant which takes up the entire top floor; the other, an extension of the first floor Cheers-like bar, only bigger.
 Beneath it all is a night club where disco went to die, and found a new lease on life.

 It was late Tuesday night and the place was not very busy.
 It was not because it was Tuesday at Thursdays.
-Thursdays was usually busy every day of the week, but there was a raging snow storm outside when she walked in, the most stunning black woman I had ever seen.
+Thursdays was usually a party every night of the week, but there was a raging snow storm outside.
+I was nursing my second gin and tonic when she walked in, the most stunning black woman I had ever seen.

-There was the white of her eyes as they searched the semi-darkness that was Thursdays' disco; then there was her long braided black hair that swung back and forth as she made her way to the bar where I was sitting.
+There was the white of her eyes as they searched the semi-darkness that separated her from me; there was her long braided black hair that swung back and forth as she made her way to the bar where I was sitting.

 It was only a matter of time before our eyes met, and when they did, I said hi, she said hello.
 I said bonjour, she said bonsoir.
 She asked if she could move closer.
 I said bien sur.

-She spoke near perfect French, not that high pitch hysterical pretentious French spoken by Parisian snobs and garcons de café, but a happy, melodious French, not unlike in tone to the English that you might hear on a beach in Jamaica.
+She spoke near perfect French, not that high pitched, hysterical, pretentious French spoken by Parisian snobs and garçons de café, but a happy, melodious French, not unlike in tone to the English that you might hear on a beach in Jamaica.

 Eventually, still swaying her hips in that sensual sideways motion with just a hint of back and forth action, she moved closer and closer until she was close enough to wrap her hands around the back of my neck and thrust those hips forward so hard that I thought she might have broken something.